 ELVIA SPERANZA’S COUNCIL

-Being easy to maintain, it gives satisfaction even to beginners.
-In 10 years you can have good sized plants (even 15-18 cm) and very floriferous.
-It asks for exposure with plenty of light even in winter.
-Proper fertilization helps for abundant blooms
+Being easy to maintain, it also satisfies beginners.
+In 10 years, you can have plants of good size (even 15-18 cm) and very floriferous.
+It requires exposure to a lot of light even in winter.
+Correct fertilization helps abundant flowering.

 Now on horseback!
 Work awaits us!
 Our new wonderful outdoor space is about to be born!